 Workbench-managed Databricks Credentials

-Posit Workbench has a native integration for Databricks that includes support for managed Databricks OAuth credentials and a dedicated pane in the RStudio Pro IDE.
+Posit Workbench offers a native integration for Databricks that supports managed Databricks OAuth credentials and includes a dedicated pane in the RStudio Pro IDE.

-Workbench-managed Databricks credentials are refreshed automatically while your session is active.
+Workbench-managed Databricks credentials refresh automatically while your session remains active.

 Starting a Session with Workbench-managed Databricks credentials

-See Starting a Session with Workbench-managed credentials for more information on how to enable Databricks credentials for use in new sessions.
+See Starting a Session with Workbench-managed credentials for more information on enabling Databricks credentials for use in new sessions.
 If the Databricks selection is not available, then your administrator has not configured the integration.

 Databricks CLI

 The Databricks CLI wraps the Databricks REST API and provides access to Databricks account and workspace resources and data.
-For more information, reference the Databricks REST API reference or the Databricks CLI documentation.
-Providing Databricks credentials is unnecessary when using the CLI with managed Databricks credentials inside Posit Workbench.
+You don’t need to provide Databricks credentials when using the CLI with managed Databricks credentials inside Posit Workbench.

 # List cluster metadata